 Ivacy VPN Protocols - Listed & Explained

 A capable VPN should bring a range of modern VPN protocols.
-With that said, we'll use this segment to inform you about which protocols you can expect from Ivacy VPN.
+With that said, we'll use this segment to inform you about the protocols you can expect from Ivacy VPN.

-Ivacy brings OpenVPN, IKEv2/IPSec, and L2TP/IPSec.
-Those are capable protocols, helping you secure your confidential data online.
+Ivacy brings OpenVPN, WireGuard, IKEv2/IPSec, and L2TP/IPSec.
+All those are capable protocols that help you secure your confidential data online.
 It's also interesting to note that Ivacy does things a bit differently, especially when we compare it to the bestselling and top-rated VPNs.

 Ivacy used to offer protocols such as PPTP and SSTP, which are now considered obsolete.
 Even though you can still use those via manual configuration, Ivacy has decided to distance itself from PPTP and SSTP.
 Therefore, it no longer offers them built into its apps.

 Without any doubt, OpenVPN is among the most secure protocols right now.
 It does slow you down a bit, but it also has the means to create a highly secure VPN tunnel.

 By default, this protocol is available on Windows and Android via Ivacy's apps.
 It's also possible to use it on other platforms - but you'll need to configure it manually.